New home, new start: the checklist for your interior

 Living room

-The place where you relax, receive visitors and often live the most.
-Think carefully about the layout and the atmosphere you want to radiate.
-Lighting, window decoration and finishing make the difference here.
+The place where you relax, entertain, and often spend most of your time.
+Think carefully about the layout and the atmosphere you want to create.
+Lighting, window treatments, and finishing touches make all the difference.

 -